 Since it’s externally sourced and managed, the client does not incur any hardware maintenance costs.

 Google Compute Engine is one of the examples of IaaS on the Google Cloud Platform.
 With this platform, clients have the option of setting up virtual machines to be used in a similar manner as a normal computer.
-Google platform provides the service hence no extra cost charged for using this service.
+Google platform provides the service hence no extra cost is charged for using this service.
 Other examples of IaaS are Microsoft Azure and Amazon Web Services.

 Platform as a Service or PaaS is a cloud service model that provides a web-based platform for clients to develop and manage cloud applications.
 PaaS offers web servers, programming language, and operating systems that enable the client to develop cloud software.
 The development and management of applications within the organization become faster and easier.